 Having an updated Power Of Attorney (POA) is a vitally important component of estate planning.
 It is a common mistake for individuals to let their initial POA paperwork expire or become outdated, which can negatively affect the distribution of their inheritance.
 At Phelps Law, located in Scottsdale and Gilbert Arizona, we want to help you make certain your living will and living trust are current and strategic.

 What is a Power Of Attorney?

-Depending on how your POA is set up, the individual named as POA can have access to your bank accounts, can file your taxes, and can even possibly change the beneficiaries of your estate.
-The person executing this role will determine how well your assets are distributed, and how well your wishes are followed, so it is vitally important to be sure your POA paperwork is current.
+Depending on how your POA is set up, the individual named as POA can have access to your bank accounts, can file your taxes, and may even change the beneficiaries of your estate.
+The person executing this role will determine how well your assets are distributed and how well your wishes are followed, two reasons it’s so vitally important to be sure your POA paperwork is current.

 Images used under creative commons license – commercial use (12/12/2017) ThoroughlyReviewed (Flickr)